enkidevs/curriculum/linux/user-and-file-management/default-permissions/understanding-umask.md

 What `umask` value makes the new files only accessible to the user who created them?

 ???

-*077
-*700
-*777
-*000
+* 077
+* 700
+* 777
+* 000

 ---
-## Footnotes

-[1:Permissions]
-The *mask* represents a 4 digit value, and it is a valid octal number.
-If fewer digits are passed as an argument, leading zeros are assumed.

-The 3 rightmost digits represent the permissions granted to the user, user's group and other users, respectively.

-[2:Files]
-In case of files, for which the x (or execute) permission is turned off by default.

----
 ## Quiz

-headline: how does umask work?
+ ### how does umask work?

-question: What is the umask value, if the permission of a newly created file is 224?
+  What is the umask value, if the permission of a newly created file is 224?

 answers:

   - All three are valid
   - 442
   - 552
   - 443